hnrq/felicoin/README.md

 Who is Felipão?
 ---------------

 Felipão is the one and only.
 The perfect creation.
 His birth is foreseen since the dawn of mankind.
-Cave paintings of a white man with a divine look in his face have been reported by many archaeologists.
+Cave paintings of a divine white man have been reported by many archaeologists.
 Along the history, there are several reports of people who lost their sanity after dreaming with him.
 The psychiatrist Kanji-ka Takenti [conducted a research](https://www.youtube.com/watch?v=ettaeKZHAwA) with delusional patients from Tokyo Metropolitan Nakama Hospital, to track the origin of their conditions.
 Many participants reported that hallucinations and depersonalization started after staring at a strange face in their nightmares.
 A sketch, depicted below, was made by the researchers:
 <p align="center">
   <img alignment="center" height="300" src="https://upload.wikimedia.org/wikipedia/en/thumb/6/67/This_Man_original_drawing.jpg/220px-This_Man_original_drawing.jpg" alt="Sketch of a white guy with thick eyebrows and a thin smile" />
 </p>